 Our disclosure controls and procedures (as defined in Rules 13a-15(e) and 15d-15(e) under the Securities Exchange Act of 1934, as amended (the "Exchange Act")) are designed to ensure that information required to be disclosed in the reports that we file or submit under the Exchange Act is recorded, processed, summarized and reported within the time periods specified in the rules and forms of the Securities and Exchange Commission and to ensure that information required to be disclosed to management, including our principal executive and financial officers, to allow timely decisions regarding disclosure.
 Any controls and procedures, no matter how well designed and operated, can provide only reasonable assurance of achieving the desired control objectives.
-The Chief Executive Officer ("CEO") and the Chief Financial Officer ("CFO"), with assistance from other members of management, have reviewed the effectiveness of our disclosure controls and procedures as of June 30, 2016 and, based on their evaluation, have concluded that the disclosure controls and procedures were not effective as of such date due to material weaknesses in internal control over financial reporting described below.
+The Chief Executive Officer ("CEO") and the Chief Financial Officer ("CFO"), with assistance from other members of management, have reviewed the effectiveness of our disclosure controls and procedures as of June 30, 2017 and, based on their evaluation, have concluded that the disclosure controls and procedures were not effective as of such date due to the material weaknesses in internal control over financial reporting described below.

-While the material weaknesses described below did not result in a material misstatement to the Company's consolidated financial statements for any period through and including the fiscal year ended June 30, 2015, or the unaudited condensed consolidated financial statements for the first three quarterly periods of fiscal year 2016, it did represent a material weakness as of June 30,

-2016, since there existed a reasonable possibility that a material misstatement of the Company's annual or interim financial statements would not be prevented or detected on a timely basis.
-Notwithstanding the identified material weaknesses, management, including our CEO and CFO, believes the consolidated financial statements included in this Form 10-K fairly represent in all material respects our financial condition, results of operations and cash flows at and for the periods presented in accordance with U.S. GAAP.
+While the material weaknesses described below did not result in a material misstatement to the Company's consolidated financial statements for any period in the three-year period ended June 30, 2017, they did represent material weaknesses as of June 30, 2017, since there existed a reasonable possibility that a material misstatement of the Company's annual or interim financial statements would not have been prevented or detected on a timely basis.
+Notwithstanding the identified material weaknesses, management, including our CEO and CFO, believes the consolidated financial statements included in this Form 10-K fairly represent in all material respects our financial condition, results of operations and cash flows as of and for the periods presented in accordance with U.S. GAAP.
 In addition, as discussed below, the Company has taken steps to remediate the material weaknesses.